-Setting: Community gardens, School gardens, Child care (Learn), Community (Live), Faith-based community, Food pantries, Health care, Indian Tribal Organizations, School (Learn), USDA program sites (not National School Lunch Program)
+Setting: Community gardens, School gardens, Child care (Learn), Community (Live), Faith-based community, Food pantries, Health care, Indian Tribal Organizations, School (Learn), USDA program sites (including National School Lunch Program)

 Target Audience: Preschool (<5 years), Elementary School, Parents/Mothers/Fathers, Adults, Homeless/Food Pantry Clients

 - Educator Tools: lesson plans, implementation guides, training videos and evaluation

 - The OrganWise Guys digital platform: grade-appropriate story books (with optional read-along narration), corresponding activity sheets, coloring pages, drawing lessons, educational videos, games, recipes and more

 - Signature Programs: Food of the Month kit, WISERCISE!, etc. Both of these programs are available in physical form and on the digital platform.

 For a comprehensive list of materials, see the online catalog.
 OWG curriculum resources correlate to Common Core and state-specific educational standards as well as national STEM and Head Start standards.
 To find materials that match each state’s specific standards, use the OWG Curriculum Standards Tool.
 Evaluation instruments are available for program use at no cost.
 SNAP-Ed enjoys discounts nationally on some materials such as a 50% discount on activity books.

 A 2010 American Dietetic Association publication found OWG participants had statistically significant greater improvements in BMI, blood pressure, waist circumference, and academic scores, among low-income Hispanic and White children in particular, compared to controls.